Visual-based Kinematics and Pose Estimation for Skid-Steering Robots: Experimental Results

 In this section, we show experimental results to demonstrate the convergence properties of $\boldsymbol{\xi}$ and $\boldsymbol{\xi}_{ICR}$, in systems that we theoretically claim observable.
 Unlike the experiments in the previous section, which utilized the method described in Sec.~\ref{sec:init kinematic} for kinematic parameter initialization, we manually added extra errors to the kinematic parameter for the tests in this section, to better demonstrate the observability properties.
 Specifically, for the kinematics-constrained VIO system, we added the following extra error terms to initial kinematic parameters

 For the kinematics-constrained VO system, we only add error terms to $\boldsymbol \xi_{ICR}$.
 To show details in parameter convergence properties, We carried out experiments on representative indoor and outdoor sequences, ``SEQ8-CP01, SEQ18-CP01, SEQ19-CP01".
-In Fig.~\ref{fig:icr_converge_vio_xi}, the estimates of the full kinematic parameters $\boldsymbol \xi$ in VIO are shown, along with the corresponding uncertainty envelopes.
+In Fig.~\ref{fig:icr_converge_vio_xi}, the estimates of the full kinematic parameters $\boldsymbol \xi$ in VIO are shown, along with the corresponding $\pm 3\sigma$ uncertainty envelopes ( where $\sigma$ is the square root of the corresponding diagonal component of the estimated covariance matrix).
 The convergence of $\boldsymbol \xi_{ICR}$ in VO are also shown in Fig.~\ref{fig:icr_converge_vo_icr}.
 The results demonstrate that the kinematic parameters $\boldsymbol \xi$ in the VIO quickly converge to stable values, and remains slow change rates for the rest of the trajectory.
 Similar behaviours can also be observed for $\boldsymbol \xi_{ICR}$ when only a monocular camera and odometer sensors are used.
 The results exactly meet our theoretical expectations that $\boldsymbol \xi$ in VIO and $\boldsymbol{\xi}_{ICR}$ in VO are both locally identifiable under general motion.
 We also note that, since it is not feasible for obtaining high-precision ground truth for $\boldsymbol \xi$, the correctness of those values cannot be `directly' verified.
 Instead, they can be evaluated either based on the overall estimation results shown in the previous section or simulation results in Sec.~\ref{sec:sim} where ground truth $\boldsymbol \xi$ is known.